carlosalvarezdeloscobos/PyCitySchools/README.md

 How does the size of the school impact the performance?

 ## Overview
-#There are 3 main files:
+There are 3 main files:
-PySchool.ipynb
+PySchool.ipynb /
-schools_complete.csv
+schools_complete.csv /
-students_complete.csv
+students_complete.csv /